abdolence/firestore-rs/README.md

 - `PreloadAllDocs`: Preload all documents from the collection to the cache;
 - `PreloadAllIfEmpty`: Preload all documents from the collection to the cache only if the cache is empty (this is only useful for persistent cache, for memory cache it is the same as `PreloadAllDocs`);

-### How cache is updated
+### How a cache is updated

 Update cache is done in the following cases:
-- When you read a document by ID and it is not found in the cache, it will be loaded from Firestore and cached;
+- When you read a document through a cache by ID and it is not found in the cache, it will be loaded from Firestore and cached;
-- Firestore listener will update the cache when it receives a notification about the document change;
+- Firestore listener will update the cache when it receives a notification about the document change (externally or from your app);

 ### Usage